-Dental implants are the most innovative and reliable solution available for replacing missing and/or severely damaged teeth.
-Unlike more traditional tooth replacement options, dental implants are incredibly durable and look, feel and function as though they are natural teeth.
-Dental implants are fixed in place much like a natural tooth, which eliminates the unreliability that sometimes accompanies removable dentures and bridges.
+Dental implants are comprised of a custom tooth restoration attached to a titanium post that is anchored in the jawbone.
+In contrast to removable tooth replacement options, dental implants are fixed in place much like a natural tooth, which eliminates many common inconveniences of dentures and bridges.
+Considered to be the most innovative and reliable solution available for replacing missing and/or severely damaged teeth, dental implants are incredibly durable, long-lasting, and aesthetically pleasing.
 Furthermore, they are in many ways the best option for maintaining your dental health, and they also perform the important function of preserving jawbone structure.

 Dental implants have become the most popular choice for tooth replacement among patients seeking to rebuild their smile with a long-lasting, functional and natural looking restoration.
 Whether you are missing one tooth or several teeth, no other method of tooth replacement offers the realistic appearance and function of dental implants.
 Here are some of the top reasons our patients choose dental implants:

 - Dental implants are more common and advanced than ever before, and the innovative materials, technology, and placement techniques our dentists use allow for exceptional results.

 - In the long run, dental implants have proven to be an extremely cost effective method of tooth replacement for many individuals.

 - Dental implants preserve healthy teeth adjacent to a missing tooth that would otherwise be altered by the placement of a fixed dental bridge.

 - The implanted post preserves the integrity of the jawbone by preventing bone loss and movement of surrounding teeth.

 Good candidates for dental implants generally include those who:

 - Have one or more missing/badly damaged teeth